This easy 4 ingredient recipe yields big, chewy, bakery style cookies made with melted butter. Add chocolate chips

-In a large bowl combine butter and egg.
-Add cake mix and and your add-in ingredient of choice and mix gently until a dough is formed.
+In a large bowl beat together butter and egg.
+Add the cake mix and your add-in ingredient of choice and gently mix until dough is formed.

 Line a large plate with parchment paper (you can also use a large tray or platter).

-Form 1/4 cup sized balls of dough, place them on the plate and flatten slightly with your palms.
+Form 1/4 cup sized balls of dough, place on the plate and flatten about halfway down with your palms.
 Dot the tops with more of your add-in ingredient.

 Cut away the excess parchment paper if there is any.
 Cover with plastic wrap and refrigerate for at least 2 hours.

 Preheat oven to 350°F. Line a baking sheet with parchment paper or a non-stick baking mat.

 Place the dough balls on the baking sheet 2 inches apart and 2 inches away from the edge (no more than 6 cookies per baking sheet).